wilton-gallego/xyops/docs/self-hosting.md

 xyOps supports a special environment variable syntax, which can specify command-line options as well as override any configuration settings.
 The variable name syntax is `XYOPS_key` where `key` is one of several command-line options (see table below) or a JSON configuration property path.
 These can come in handy for automating installations, and using container systems.

 For overriding configuration properties by environment variable, you can specify any top-level JSON key from `config.json`, or a *path* to a nested property using double-underscore (`__`) as a path separator.
-For boolean properties, you can use `true` or `false` strings, and xyOps will convert them to actual booleans.
+For boolean properties, you can use `true` or `false` strings, and xyOps will convert them.
 Here is an example of some of the possibilities available:

 | Variable | Sample Value | Description |
 |----------|--------------|-------------|